scala/docs.scala-lang/_overviews/scala-book/sbt-scalatest-tdd.md

 ---

 [ScalaTest](http://www.scalatest.org) is one of the main testing libraries for Scala projects, and in this lesson you’ll see how to create a Scala project that uses ScalaTest.
-You’ll also be able to compile, test, and run the project with SBT.
+You’ll also be able to compile, test, and run the project with sbt.

 ## Creating the project directory structure

-As with the previous lesson, create an SBT project directory structure for a project named *HelloScalaTest* with the following commands:
+As with the previous lesson, create an sbt project directory structure for a project named *HelloScalaTest* with the following commands:

 ```sh
 mkdir HelloScalaTest